kids-first/kf-dev-single-cell-rna/docs/10X_STAR_Solo_alignment.md

    - CellRanger2.2: simple filtering of CellRanger 2.2.
 Can be followed by numbers: number of expected cells, robust maximum percentile for UMI count, maximum to minimum ratio for UMI count.
 The harcoded values are from CellRanger: nExpectedCells=3000; maxPercentile=0.99; maxMinRatio=10
    - EmptyDrops_CR: EmptyDrops filtering in CellRanger flavor.
 Please cite the original EmptyDrops paper: A.T.L Lun et al, Genome Biology, 20, 63 (2019): https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y, Can be followed by 10 numeric parameters: nExpectedCells maxPercentile maxMinRatio indMin indMax umiMin umiMinFracMedian candMaxN FDR simN.
 The harcoded values are from CellRanger: 3000 0.99 10 45000 90000 500 0.01 20000 0.01 10000
    - default: "EmptyDrops_CR"
-  outSAMtype: type of SAM/BAM output.
+ - `outSAMtype`: type of SAM/BAM output.
 None: no SAM/BAM output.
 Otherwise, first word is output type (BAM or SAM), second is sort type (Unsorted or SortedByCoordinate)
    - default: "None"
+ - `star_extra_args`: Any additional arguments for this tool.
+See STAR Documentation for complete list of options.
+Example input: `--limitSjdbInsertNsj 1000001`
 ### seurat Harvard Bioinformatics Core (HBC) qc
  - `qc_min_umi`: minimum number of umi for cell-level filtering
  - `qc_min_genes`: minimum number of genes for cell-level filtering